christy313/javascript30/exercises/05 - Flex Panel Gallery/note.md

 #### 4. Hide top & bottom text with `transform: translateY()`

-#### 5. When clicking the panel, the text becomes larger & triggers the transition.
+#### 5. When clicking the panel, enlarge the font-size r & triggers the transition.
 - 5.a Select all panels
 - 5.b Toggle class name open in the clicked panel
 - 5.c Listen to `transitionend` and toggle class name open-active